Recommended portfolio from DNB Carnegie

 Sparebank1 SMN (MING)

-Year to date: So far in 2026 the portfolio is up 5.7 per cent, whilst OSEBX is up 21.3 per cent.
+Year to date: So far in 2026 the portfolio is down 1.2 per cent, whilst OSEBX is up 16.3 per cent.

 Harper's comment

-So far in 2026 the portfolio is up 5.7 per cent, whilst OSEBX is up 21.3 per cent.
-This week we are making some changes.
+So far in 2026 the portfolio is down 1.2 per cent, whilst OSEBX is up 16.3 per cent

 ----